eclipse-oniro-mirrors/third_party_rust_rust/src/doc/rustc/src/command-line-arguments.md

   components alongside a Rust build that need this information, such as C compilers.
   This returns rustc's minimum supported deployment target if no `*_DEPLOYMENT_TARGET` variable is present in the environment, or otherwise returns the variable's parsed value.

+A filepath may optionally be specified for each requested information kind, in the format `--print KIND=PATH`, just like for `--emit`.
+When a path is specified, information will be written there instead of to stdout.

 [conditional compilation]: ../reference/conditional-compilation.html
 [deployment target]: https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/cross_development/Configuring/configuring.html